hv15/sshprint/README.md

 ```

 **The file is not initialised or created by the script at first use, the user
-needs to create themselves**.
+needs to create it themselves**.
 I have now provided an example of the config
 file as part of this repo, it should be enough to get started.
 The config file
 is loaded at each call of `sshprint` and the variables are sourced and used
 directly in the script. *No checks are performed to ensure sane formating or